jwhart175/Radioactivity_Sim/README.md

 Running the program:

+Make sure to use the latest the version!

 On a linux machine: install java

 The actual install method varies by distro but this can typically be done (with an internet connection) with one of the following commands in a terminal: